-Originally published in a front page splash in the Jewish Chronicle, 5 January 2018
+Originally published as a front page splash in the Jewish Chronicle, 5 January 2018

 What is remarkable about the unrest in Iran is that, one week on, the protests remain without a leader.